-- 1st, make sure you are logging in with email address you provided during onboarding.
+Step 1: First, make sure you are logging in with email address you provided during onboarding.
 If you are using the proper email proceed to step 2.

-You receive an 'application disabled' or permission issue when logging in
+application disabled or permission issue when logging in

 First, make sure you are logging in with the email address you provided to CloudExtend during onboarding.
 Make sure your email is not an alias, it should be your primary email.

 If you're receiving the message below your Office365 Admin may have a strict rule not allowing any user to consent to Enterprise applications.

 ⚠️ Disclaimer!
 Please use the steps below with caution and contact Microsoft support if in doubt.
 While we're really good at writing Apps for Microsoft we're not Microsoft 365 Admins.
 We've put these steps together after hearing how our customers solved this problem.